Save big (up to $1,875) on small business tools with our free membership, business.com+

 Marginal tax bracket

-The margin tax bracket refers to the highest tax rate that applies to your income.
-Consult the current federal income tax brackets and rates for your exact percentage.
+Your marginal tax bracket is the highest tax rate that applies to your income.
+For tax year 2025, federal income tax brackets range from 10 percent to 37 percent, depending on your filing status and taxable income.
+Consult the current federal income tax brackets and rates to determine your exact percentage.

 Long-term capital gains tax